bcbio/test_bcbio_cwl/README.md

   need a
   [separate installation of bcbio and tools](http://bcbio-nextgen.readthedocs.io/en/latest/contents/installation.html#automated) available on your PATH.
-If you're only using this for testing you can install with `--nodata` since the tests are not dependent on external data.
+If you're only using this for testing you can install bcbio with `--nodata` since the tests are not dependent on external data.

+## Running

 - Change into a test directory: